kluctl/www-kluctl.io/content/en/docs/reference/commands/downscale.md

 Misc arguments:
   Command specific arguments.

-  -y, --yes                                Suppresses 'Are you sure?' questions and proceeds as if you would answer
-                                           'yes' ($KLUCTL_YES).
-      --dry-run                            Performs all kubernetes API calls in dry-run mode ($KLUCTL_DRY_RUN).
+      --dry-run                  Performs all kubernetes API calls in dry-run mode.
-  -o, --output-format=OUTPUT-FORMAT,...
-Specify output format and target file, in the format 'format=path'.
-Format
+  -o, --output-format strings    Specify output format and target file, in the format 'format=path'.
+Format can
-                                           can either be 'text' or 'yaml'.
+                                 either be 'text' or 'yaml'.
 Can be specified multiple times.
-The actual format for yaml is currently not documented and subject to change ($KLUCTL_OUTPUT_FORMAT).
+The actual format for yaml is currently not documented and subject to change.
-      --render-output-dir=STRING           Specifies the target directory to render the project into.
-If omitted, a temporary directory is used ($KLUCTL_RENDER_OUTPUT_DIR).
+      --render-output-dir path   Specifies the target directory to render the project into.
+If omitted, a temporary directory is used.
+  -y, --yes                      Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.

 ```
 <!-- END SECTION -->